 Operations are also being outsourced more frequently in the healthcare sector.
 Geert Verhelst: "We see more and more focus on external outsourcing in a lot of areas, especially for maintenance.
 You can't be a specialist in the maintenance of a certain type of boiler if you only have to do it once a year.
 The proportion of in-house departments doing everything is indeed decreasing.
 The investment of people and resources is far too great.
 Cooling has become a pillar for healthcare facilities.
 Energy and climate goals are linked.
 In hospitals, there is not yet a general trend toward climate neutrality, but that is certainly coming their way."

 Niels Vercaemst: "Hospitals, due to their specific characteristics (permanent cold demand, continuous occupancy ...) offer a lot of opportunities to reduce CO2 emissions via heat pumps and cooling.
 There is much more attention to patient and resident comfort.
 During covid, ventilation also became a hot topic.
 At the same time, obsolete cooling machines have to be removed; sustainability is coming to the fore.
-Through a clear, digitized and tailored strategic management, in accordance with the legislation and the guidance of experts, the Facility or the technical department can keep a much better overview.
+Via a clear, digitized and tailored strategic management, in accordance with legislation and guidance from experts, Facility or the technical department can keep a much better overview.

 (Source: publication in Care&Technology 032)

-For more info contact Geert Verhelst and Niels Vercaemst: 050/40 45 30 or at geert.verhelst@ingenium.be and niels.vercaemst@ingenium.be.
+For more information, please contact Geert Verhelst and Niels Vercaemst at 050/40 45 30 or via geert.verhelst@ingenium.be and niels.vercaemst@ingenium.be.

 Downloads